The world got out of -let’s just say- a rough spot in history, which means it is the absolute best time to celebrate life.

 Well, that’s a loaded question, as the number of days you will spend in Greece depends on a matter of various factors, such as the number of days left from your annual leave, the number of destinations you want to visit, where you want to go, and what type of holidays you want to experience.

 We could go on and on about Athens in our Greek travel guide, but we have gathered all the information you could possibly need on our Athens travel guide.
-After reading it, we’re sure that all your questions about Athens will be answered, and you’ll be reaching for your laptop to book your tickets to the Greek capital and learn some basic Greek words.
-You can save money by doing so as early as possible!
+After reading it, we’re sure that all your questions about Athens will be answered, and you’ll be reaching for your laptop to book your tickets to the Greek capital.

 The underdog of Greece that often -ok, let’s be real, always- gets outshined by the Greek islands is the country’s mainland, where a world of stunning regions lies waiting for you to explore them!